reynoldqi/openiam-docker-compose/README.md

 so you will not be able to use that alias.
 In addition, our default configuration has traefik listening on port 8000.
 In a proper deployment, you should have apache load balancer in front of traefik, so that port 80 and 443 are forwarded to port 8000

+## Using Docker Swarm

+By default, the shell scripts that we provide deploy to the docker swarm.
+Ensure that the necessary ports are opened.
+Otherwise, the manager and worker node(s) will not be able to communicate with each other.
+See the [following](https://docs.docker.com/engine/swarm/swarm-tutorial/) link.